 Sublimation: Preferred Fabric – (Polyester):

 Sublimation is a revolutionary printing technique, it doesn’t just prints but melts pigments onto the material.
-The color is fused into the fabric.
-This is the type of method used for overall prints.
+Fuse the color into the fabric.
+Use this method for all types of prints.
 It only works on synthetic fabric and more specifically polyester.

 Embroidery: Preferred Fabric – (Sturdy fabric):